1920-5bhif-nvs/02-microservices-individual-tasks-TripicNenad/README.md

 ﻿# 02-microservices-individual-tasks by Tripic Nenad
 I've made a **quarkus**-application, which basically adds a few methods to the [project](https://github.com/1920-5bhif-nvs/01-assignment-quarkus-jpa-TripicNenad) from the last homework.
-Additionally I added a few unit tests to test these methods and to show that i perfectly cooperates with the other independent project = **MICROSERVICES**.
+Additionally I added a few unit tests to test these methods and to show that it perfectly works with the other independent project = **MICROSERVICES**.

 ## Create: